India accuses Pakistan of dropping weapons in Indian Punjab

 Indian Punjab chief minister Amarinder Singh had urged home minister Amit Shah to ensure necessary action in the 'incidents' of alleged Pakistan-origin drones being used for dropping consignments of arms and ammunition in the state.
 He had also urged the Indian government to direct the Indian Air Force (IAF) and the border security force (BSF) to launch necessary counter-measures to check any further threat from drones to the border state.

 Last month, Indian police claimed to have recovered five AK-47 rifles, pistols, satellite phones, hand grenades and other weapons dropped by drones at Rajoke village in Indian Punjab’s Tarn Taran district.
-The cops indicated that the high-end drones were GPS-fitted and the drop location was fed into them by operators.
-The drones dropped the consignment and returned, they alleged.
 On another occasion, it is alleged that a drone from Pakistan failed to fly back after dropping its consignment, and was retrieved and burnt by the intended recipients, said to be a pro-Khalistan group.

 Pakistan has repeatedly maintained that India was looking for excuses to blame Pakistan and then indulge into some misadventure.
 The civil and military leadership has already told the world that India was planning to stage a false flag operation most probably inside IOK as an excuse to attack Pakistan.
 The Pakistan Army has made it clear that it is fully prepared to counter any aggression from India.
 It says India will get a befitting response if it indulged into any misadventure against Pakistan.